What is CMMS software?

 What to consider when looking at CMMS options

 Choosing a cloud-based system opens up a world of benefits for you and your team.
-Cloud-based systems allow you to work anytime, anywhere, on any device, and they typically have a less expensive initial setup and quickly pay for themselves.
+Web-based and cloud-based systems allow you to work anytime, anywhere, on any device, and they typically have a less expensive initial setup and quickly pay for themselves.
 In addition, the implementation is typically quicker and easier than an on-premises option, and updates are made available automatically with no installations required.

 Flexible systems allow your team to dictate what matters most, so that you have all the features you need and none that you don’t.
 You should choose a CMMS system that allows you to create reports for the metrics that matter most to your team, and name the resources and locations in the system to match your organization.
 A CMMS should fit your unique processes, not the other way around.